Desert Sportsman Fishing Report 7/1/2018

 Lees Ferry – Fishing has been good upriver with standard midge/indicator rigs and olive color streamers with a sink tip line (150-200gr).
 The fish seem to be healthy and steadily increasing in size.
 Most effective patterns: size 18-22 Zebra Midges in black/silver and black/copper, size 6-10 olive Crystal Buggers.
 Cicada activity is starting to ramp up … be sure to have some patterns on hand just in case!

 San Juan River, NM – The San Juan has been fishing well with flows staying around 500cfs.
-Despite the cold mornings comfortable afternoon temperatures make this a great time of year to be on the “Juan”.
 Standard midge/indicator rigs have been the most productive utilizing size 20-26 Thread Midges in gray, black, and tan.
 Dead drifting olive or brown leech patterns is also effective when paired with a midge trailer.

 Bass Lakes – Bartlett has been the most consistent producer with good numbers of largemouth being caught on threadfin shad colored streamers on intermediate sinking lines.
 Try white Clouser Minnows size 4-6, Flash Minnows size 2-4.

-Local Carp Waters (Canals and Ponds) – The carp bite has slowed some in recent weeks due to this last cold front but some nice fish are still being caught.
-Try size 4 Algae Bugs, size 6 Baker’s McCrusty, size 6 Swimming Carp Nymphs, size 6 Baker’s Egg Drop.
+Local Carp Waters (Canals and Ponds) – The carp bite has been excellent lately and we keep the best flies in stock at all times … try size 8 Carpilicious, size 8 Belly Crawl Tan or Olive, size 6 Baker’s McCrusty, size 6 Swimming Carp Nymphs, size 6 Baker’s Egg Drop.